-Author, Librarian and Archivist at the Royal Library, Windsor
+Author, Librarian and Archivist at the Royal Library,

-and Historian of the British Army
+Historian of the British Army

 In 1911, a young actress called Winifred Beech was taken by friends to a tea party at the modern, red brick home of the writer Thomas Hardy in Dorset.
 It would, for her, turn out to be an occasion of great significance.
 But not because of the brief encounter with the venerable author.
 Gazing across a crowded garden she saw, sitting by himself, the man she had always known she would marry.
 Enduringly romantic, she felt that every detail was as she had always imagined it, even down to his name ‘John’ and: ‘That arrogant pose of the small head on its long neck; that high brow, that clean-cut sensitive face … that curiously beautiful mouth, that air of bored, impatient superiority’.